Shaped canvas: Postwar modern art and the shaped canvas

-Frank Stella, Kenneth Noland, Ellsworth Kelly, Barnett Newman, Charles Hinman, Ronald Davis, Edward Clark, Richard Tuttle, Leo Valledor, Neil Williams, John Levee, David Novros, Robert Mangold, Dean Fleming, Gary Stephan, Paul Mogenson, Clark Murray, and Al Loving are examples of artists associated with the use of the shaped canvas during the period beginning in the early 1960s.
+Frank Stella, Kenneth Noland, Ellsworth Kelly, Barnett Newman, Charles Hinman, Ronald Davis, Sven Lukin, Edward Clark, Richard Tuttle, Leo Valledor, Neil Williams, John Levee, David Novros, Ron Gorchov, Robert Mangold, Michael Heizer, Dean Fleming, Paul Mogenson, Clark Murray, and Al Loving are examples of artists associated with the use of the shaped canvas during the period beginning in the early 1960s.
 Geometric abstract artists, minimalists, and hard-edge painters may, for example, elect to use the edges of the image to define the shape of the painting rather than accepting the rectangular format.
-In fact, the use of the shaped canvas is primarily associated with paintings of the 1960s and 1970s that are coolly abstract, formalistic, geometrical, objective, rationalistic, clean-lined, brashly sharp-edged, or minimalist in character.
+In fact, the use of the shaped canvas is primarily associated with paintings of the 1960s and 1970s that are coolly abstract, formalist, geometrical, objective, rationalistic, clean-lined, brashly sharp-edged, or minimalist in character.
 There is a connection here with post-painterly abstraction, which reacts against the abstract expressionists' mysticism, hyper-subjectivity, and emphasis on making the act of painting itself dramatically visible – as well as their solemn acceptance of the flat rectangle as an almost ritual prerequisite for serious painting.
 While the shaped canvas first challenged the formalized rectangular shape of paintings, it soon questioned the constraints of two-dimensionality.
 According to Donald Judd in his Complete Writings: 'The main thing wrong with painting is that it is a rectangular plane placed flat against the wall.
 A rectangle is a shape itself: it is obviously the whole shape; it determines and limits the arrangement of whatever is on or in it".
 In 1964, the Solomon R. Guggenheim Museum organized the definitive exhibition: The Shaped Canvas curated by Lawrence Alloway.
 Lucy Lippard noted that this show focused exclusively on paintings with a "one-sided continuous surface" In 1965, Frank Stella and Henry Geldzahler confronted this definition of the shaped canvas by introducing three-dimensional shaped canvases by artists Charles Hinman and Will Insley in their seminal group show "Shape and Structure" at Tibor de Nagy Gallery in New York.
-The invasion of the third dimension by paintings was an important development of the shaped canvas as it questioned the frontier between painting and sculpture.
+The entry of paintings into the third dimension paintings was an important development of the shaped canvas as it questioned the frontier between painting and sculpture.